Our FAQ’s are unfiltered for your benefit. We look forward to answering your questions in person as well.

 Consuming alcohol on the job is prohibited.
 We are professionals and are there to provide a service.
 Deviating from that plan is unacceptable.
 However, you get what you pay for here as well.
 A lot of part timers and your karaoke bar style DJs who say “we do weddings” are actually not accustomed to being in environments outside of a casual bar setting and therefore may not fit the mold of your event and embarrass you by getting drunk.
 The horror stories are real.

 The word “photo booth” gets abused quite often in this industry.
 Our photo booth is a real photo booth that is automated, offers privacy and unlimited pictures.
 Our photo booths come with an attendant who is there to assist you with your visit in our real photo booth.

-What do you love about weddings with a photo booth?
+What we love about weddings with a photo booth?

-I love the spontaneity it provides.
-I believe guests are able to really be themselves inside the booth.
+The first thing is that when you have a photo booth, it cuts the cost of adding party favors to your guest tables in half on average because the booth is the party favor for all guests at your event.
+Everyone gets a photo strip that they won’t throw away.
+We love the spontaneity it provides also.
+We believe guests are able to really be themselves inside the booth.
 They have a great time with their friends and family taking really fun photos of themselves.
-After the wedding, the bride and groom have a chance to view the photo strips and I really think it brings them joy to know their guests had a blast.
-I’ve had a bride tell me she & her husband looked at the photo strips on the plane on their way to their honeymoon and they were cracking up.
-I love that it is a keepsake for the couple and their guests.
+After the wedding, the couple has a chance to view the photo strips and we really think it brings them joy to know their guests had a blast.
+We love that it is a keepsake for the couple and their guests.

 What props seem to be the most popular at events?

 Mustaches and lips on a stick, hats, boas, and chalkboard props.

 Will an attendant be at the event to run the booth?